-In July 2007, the Company filed an action before the Provincial Supreme Court in Mendoza to have provincial legislation enacted in Mendoza, which prohibits the use of toxic substances including sulphuric acid in any metalliferous mining in Mendoza, declared unconstitutional, in an attempt to protect its rights to process the oxide resources at the San Jorge Property with sulphuric acid.
-The claims pursued with the action are related to discrimination, unreasonable prohibition and excess in the legislation to control and industrial activity.
+The Company has filed an action in Mendoza to have provincial legislation, which prohibits the use of toxic substances including sulphuric acid in any metalliferous mining in Mendoza, declared unconstitutional, in an attempt to protect its rights to process the oxide resources at the San Jorge Property with sulphuric acid.
+The claims pursued with the action are related to discrimination, unreasonable prohibition and excess in the legislation to control an industrial activity.
 The Mendoza Government has responded and defended the legislation.
-The Company filed an action against Mendoza to have the legislation declared unconstitutional.
 This matter is currently proceeding.